ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 To allow applications to distinguish the two aforementioned cases, the network needs to provide more details.
 In particular:

-- For eh1 -> eh2, the ALTO server must give more details which is critical for the overlay application to distinguish between Case 1 and Case 2 and to compute the optimal total throughput accordingly.
+- For eh1 -> eh2, the ALTO Server must give more details which is critical for the overlay application to distinguish between Case 1 and Case 2 and to compute the optimal total throughput accordingly.

-- The ALTO server must allow the client to distinguish the common network components shared by eh1 -> eh2 and eh1 -> eh4, e.g., eh1 - sw1 and sw1 - sw5
+- The ALTO Server must allow the client to distinguish the common network components shared by eh1 -> eh2 and eh1 -> eh4, e.g., eh1 - sw1 and sw1 - sw5
   in Case 1.

-- The ALTO server must give details on the properties of the network components used by eh1 -> eh2 and eh1 -> eh4, e.g., the available bandwidth between eh1 -
+- The ALTO Server must give details on the properties of the network components used by eh1 -> eh2 and eh1 -> eh4, e.g., the available bandwidth between eh1 -
   sw1, sw1 - sw5, sw5 - sw7, sw5 - sw6, sw6 - sw7, sw7 - sw2, sw7 - sw4, sw2 -
   eh2, sw4 - eh4 in Case 1.